 Is It Worth Playing Open Mic Nights?

-Open mic nights are cropping up left, right and centre, and the musical world has mixed feelings about it.
 The open mic night is a steadfast tradition in the live music community, and is for a lot of musicians the first foray into performance.

 This is, of course, the best case scenario.
 Woefully often, nascent scenes succumb to cliques and elitism, which, coupled with stalls in development, can discourage newcomers, leading to their stagnation and eventual demise.

 Nevertheless, any stage can be a platform for you to propel yourself into the musical stratosphere, and, in your capacity as an intrepid and curious musician, you will always find people worth talking to at such events.
 And, at any rate, you only get as involved as you want to.

 Here are a few ways to use the open mic circuit to your advantage, as, like it or not, they're here to stay for the foreseeable future.
 And if you can't beat 'em, join 'em.

 When you're just starting out, there are some things you need to experience first hand, like breaking a string, losing your voice, or playing to crowd who clearly don't give a monkey's (and remember – three can be a crowd, so you can only ask everybody to put their hands in the air ironically).

 Better to know what it's like to find yourself nervous, unready and even mildly humiliated at this stage than on one that takes a lot more organisation to reach.
 Here, you can turn up, plug in, do your bit and sit back down.
 You eventually realise how much of a luxury it is to not have to be responsible for your own mixing or set up your own equipment, so thank your lucky stars.
 Then thank whoever actually set it up.